knpuniversity/symfony4/knpu/ep4-security/author-relation.md

 when the migration tries to add the foreign key!
 The fix depends on your situation.
 If our app were already deployed to production, we would need to follow a 3-step process.
 First, make the property `nullable=true` at first and generate that migration.
-Second, run a script or query that can somehow set the `article_id` for all the existing articles.
+Second, run a script or query that can somehow set the `author_id` for all the existing articles.
 And finally, change the property to `nullable=false` and generate one last migration.